-The Board of Trustees met last Thursday, Friday and Saturday in Grinnell.
+The Board of Trustees met last Thursday, Friday, and Saturday, April 26-28, on campus.
 The following is a brief summary of the meeting.

 Board of Trustees